Travel.State.Gov > International Travel > Country Information > Qatar International Travel Information

 Exit Bans: Exit bans can be placed on people for various reasons, including:

-U.S. citizens placed under an exit ban have been barred from leaving Qatar; some have also been placed in prison pending payment of debts.
-Once placed under a travel ban, you are barred from leaving the country until the case is abandoned or resolved by the court.
+U.S. citizens have been subjected to exit bans which bar them from leaving Qatar; some have also been placed in prison pending payment of debts.
+Once placed under an exit ban, you are barred from leaving the country until the case is abandoned or resolved by the court.
 This process could take months or even years.
+The Government of Qatar does not offer any social support for those who remain in the country, who must rely on local charities or help from family or friends.

 Always carry a copy of your passport for proof of identity, or authorities may detain you for questioning.